So I’ve dubbed him “Thrift Store Pete.”

 …and then at some point, I turn into the student and him, the teacher, as he schools me on what to look for at the thrift store.

-What started off as a quick drop-off of donated items and a run-through to just see what they have, turned into a 3.5-hour thrift diving excursion with Pete!
+During one of our run-ins, what started off as a quick drop-off of donated items and a run-through to just see what they have, turned into a 3.5-hour thrift diving excursion with Pete!

 Time passes so quickly when we’re talking about our passion for good finds.